Reinforcement Learning for Feedback-Enabled Cyber Resilience: Introduction

 \section{Introduction}

-Recent attacks such as SolarWinds \cite{oxfordsolarwinds} and the ransomware attacks on the U.S. gas pipelines \cite{nicol2021ransomware} have shown a growing concern of cyber threats on industrial and government cyber systems.
-These unprecedented attacks had created significant disruptions in the operations of businesses and government.
-We have witnessed not only the surge in the number of attacks but also their increasing sophistication.
-Many attacks now can circumvent traditional methods such as intrusion detection systems, firewalls, and encryptions.
+Recent attacks such as SolarWinds \cite{oxfordsolarwinds} and the ransomware attacks on the U.S. gas pipelines \cite{nicol2021ransomware} have shown intensifying concern of cyber threats on industrial and government cyber systems.
+These unprecedented attacks had created significant disruptions in business and government operations.
+We have witnessed not only a surge in the number of attacks but also their increasing sophistication.
+Now many attacks can circumvent traditional methods such as intrusion detection systems, firewalls, and encryptions.
 Advanced Persistent Threats (APTs) \cite{cole2012advanced} are one of such threats that are known for their stealthiness, intelligence, and persistence.

-Protection against such attacks is increasingly challenging.
-An attacker has to know only one vulnerability to launch a successful attacker.
-In contrast, a defender needs to prepare for all its vulnerabilities and the associated attacks to secure the system successfully.
-In many cases, the attacker knows the zero-day vulnerabilities of a cyber system.
-Unknown to the defender, these zero-day vulnerabilities are exceptionally difficult, if not possible, for the defender to design a protection mechanism to prevent the system from.
+Protection against such attacks becomes increasingly challenging.
+An attacker has to know only one vulnerability to launch a successful attack.
+In contrast, a defender needs to prepare for all its vulnerabilities and the associated attacks to secure the system successfully. { Among those exploitable vulnerabilities, many of them are unknown until an attack exploit them (known as the zero-day vulnerabilities) or known but not patched timely (known as the $1$-day or $N$-day vulnerabilities due to the delay of $1$ or more days between the disclosure time and the attack time).
+An exploit directed at a zero-day vulnerability is called a zero-day attack,} which is exceptionally difficult, if not possible, for the defender to design a protection mechanism to prevent the system from.
 This information disadvantage for the defender has made perfect protection not only difficult to achieve but also cost-prohibitive.

 Furthermore, many recent attacks have targeted government agencies and critical infrastructures.
 The attackers are often supported by a nation-state or state-sponsored group.
 They are equipped with sophisticated tools, can conduct meticulous research about the system, and afford a prolonged period of persistent disguise.
 In contrast, security is often a secondary or add-on concern when designing or operating the system.
 A defender may not have invested sufficient resources in the protection mechanism.
 The striking disparity in the resources puts the defender at another disadvantage.